AmyRouillard/DSI-FCANS/README.md

 ## 5. Approaches

 With all the models we used for this project, we tried different fine-tuning approaches hoping for better model performance.
-In this section, we will discuss and show all the fine tunings we did and show their performance and final scores.
+In this section, we will discuss and show all the fine tunings and different activation functions we tried and show their performance and final scores.

 ### DNN with the Leaky Relu Activation Function